anirishrnbsinger/BLOQI_public/README.md

 # BLOQI_public
-For interested viewers, please find the relevant details for BLOQ.
+For interested viewers, please find the relevant details for BLOQI.

 BLOQI is in a closed Beta, only those with appropriate account details can view the content of the app.